psgivens/IdentityManagement/README.md

 # Environment setup

 In a common folder, fetch the following

 * Architecture
 * IdentityManagement
 * Common.FSharp

-Point the variable $ENV:BESPIN_REPOS at that folder.
+Point the variable `$ENV:BESPIN_REPOS` at that folder.

-Add the values to your $ENV:PATH
+Add the values to your `$ENV:PATH`

 * $ENV:BESPIN_REPOS/Architecture/scripts
 * $ENV:BESPIN_REPOS/IdentityManagement/scripts

-I also had to set the env:MSBuildSDKsPath in profile.ps1
+If `dotnet` commands are complaining about the sdk, consider setting  the `env:MSBuildSDKsPath` in profile.ps1

     $env:MSBuildSDKsPath = "/usr/share/dotnet/sdk/2.2.401/Sdks/"